smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 ## Overview

-This guide explains how to register a [Keepers-compatible contract](../compatible-contracts) with the Chainlink Keeper Network.
+This guide explains how to register a Custom logic trigger upkeep using a [Keepers-compatible contract](../compatible-contracts).

 **Table of Contents**
 + [Register Contract](#register-contract)

 ## Register Contract

-After you register your contract as an Upkeep on the Keepers Registry, the Keepers Network monitors the Upkeep and executes your functions.

 <div class="remix-callout">
     <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>